HOGENT-Databases/DB2-Workshops/workshops/triggers/triggers.md

 ## Exercise 3
 For this exercise we'll introduce a new (redundant) attribute/column for the `ProductType` table called `AmountOfProducts` (int).
 The column will keep track of all the `products` that have this specific `ProductType`.
 Doing so the amount a `ProductType` is linked to `products` does not have to be recalculated each time on a `SELECT` query but should be updated each time a `product` is `mutated`(Deleted, Inserted or Updated).
 For this overhead we'll use a `trigger` on the `product` table.

-> Redundent data is not always a bad idea, it can speed up the performance drastically when done correctly, since you often read data a lot more than you write it.
+> Redundant data is not always a bad idea, it can speed up the performance drastically when done correctly, since you often read data a lot more than you write it.
 However this can create some additional complexity or overhead in your database, so be cautious when introducing redundant columns.

 ### Call to action
 - Add a new column to the table `ProductType`: